 SHOWING DOGS FOR BEGINNERS

 Working with a trainer or a training group and/or having a Shiba mentor assist you is a great way to get started.
 Having someone there with you to cheer you on always helps with the nerves.
 Dog shows are not always wonderful places to be.
 There are obstacles for newcomers but that shouldn't stop you if you love your dogs and want to participate in shows.
 Read this article for some ideas of what old and new competitors experience.
+REMEMBER we ALL started somewhere.

-But why on earth go do something that makes you nervous?
+But why on earth go do something that makes you nervous you ask?
 Why put yourself in the position of being embarrassed by the family pooch?
 Well, there are lots of good reasons.
 It is a healthy sport.
 Your dog gets you off the couch to attend classes, go for walks, runs or out to herd, hunt or jump through hoops!
 There is nothing better than seeing your children graduate.
 You get the similar feeling of accomplishment when your dog performs well.
 Notice I did not say wins, I said performs well.
 Winning isn't everything.
 Being in sync with a dog you trained yourself when you are the only ones out there, just doing your thing, well it feels GREAT!

 Sandra Mowery has said it much more eloquently than I: